 List of approved JHSC training providers (Check for updates)

-There will be two options for training delivery of the JHSC workshops.
-A blended option includes five e-courses and one day of classroom instruction.
+A blended option includes five e-courses and one day of in-class instruction or one day virtual instruction.
 Register here for the e-courses, as part of the blended option.